 Here are all of the Polaroid cameras I’ve reviewed: the Automatic 250 (here), the Big Swinger 3000 (here), the J66 (here), the One600 (here), the OneStep 600 (here), the Pronto! (here), the Pronto Sonar OneStep (here), and the SX-70 (here).
 You can also see all of my camera reviews here.

 I inserted two fresh AA batteries into the Colorpack II, for without them the shutter won’t fire.
 Then I loaded a pack of color Fujifilm FP-100C and started shooting.
 I shot the entire pack of film around the house, as the snowiest and coldest winter in my 20 years in Indianapolis severely curtailed my photography.
 But I was pleased.
 The colors are decent and the details are reasonably sharp.
 The corners are soft, but not unacceptably so.

 I missed my Automatic 250’s wonderful rangefinder as I twisted the Colorpack II’s guess-focus ring.
 The camera focuses down to three feet.
 But I was glad for the Colorpack II’s automatic exposure system, which is coupled to an electronic shutter that fires from about 10 sec to about 1/500 sec.

-This is my favorite shot from the pack.
-Standing in my office, I photographed the back yard through the window.
-The scan doesn’t do this image justice, especially given that vertical-line artifact across the image.
-Really, all the prints look better than these scans – they’re sharper and more colorful.
+The actual prints look far better than these scans – they’re sharper and more colorful.
 I punched them up as best I could in Photoshop.
 Perhaps with more practice I’ll learn to scan my Polaroid prints without losing their essence.